 How Will Earbuds Measure Blood Pressure?

 The sensors in the new earbuds are designed to maintain firm contact with the ear through 3D, spring-loaded mechanisms.
 SciTechDaily writes that the sensors are covered with a hydrogel film that helps collect sweat, for biochemical measurements.
 These electrophysiological sensors will record the brain’s electrical activity, Gadgets 360 concludes.
 These sensors can adapt to the ear’s movements and maintain necessary contact to avoid data loss.
-SciTechDaily believes it will ensure continuous monitoring of blood pressure.
-The hydrogel film will be employed to act as a cushion.
-This film ensures the sensors have a stable and effective interface with the skin, enhancing the accuracy of the measurements.
+SciTechDaily believes it will ensure continuous monitoring of blood pressure

 The earbuds will feature a multimodal wearable bioelectronic platform.
 It will record both physical and biochemical information simultaneously.
 This platform includes sensors that can measure brain activity, physical exertion, and possibly blood pressure by analyzing the ear’s physiological and biochemical signals.